 Graham Hess is a former priest who has lost his faith following the death of his wife in an accident.
 He lives on a farm in Bucks County, Pennsylvania with his two children and brother Merrill.
 He is startled to one day discover crop circle patterns in his field.
 Suspecting pranksters, he and Merrill try to catch those responsible.
 However, as crop circles appear all over the world and then UFOs in the skies, they come to realise that the circles are extraterrestrial in origin.
 Fear and uncertainty spreads everywhere.
 As Graham and others start to catch glimpses of the chameleon-like creatures responsible, they begin to understand that this is an alien invasion.

 Ever since the amazing sleeper success of The Sixth Sense (1999), M. Night Shyamalan has become one of the genre’s leading lights.
 Shyamalan followed the success of The Sixth Sense with Unbreakable (2000), a film about superheroes that critically divided audiences.
 Signs, his third genre film in a row, is about alien invasion.
-Subsequently, Shyamalan would go onto make The Village (2004), Lady in the Water (2006), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015) and Split (2017), as well as to produce The Night Chronicles 1: Devil (2010) and the tv series Wayward Pines (2015-8).
+Subsequently, Shyamalan would go onto make The Village (2004), Lady in the Water (2006), The Happening (2008), The Last Airbender (2010), After Earth (2013), The Visit (2015).
+Split (2017) and Glass (2019), as well as to produce The Night Chronicles 1: Devil (2010) and the tv series Wayward Pines (2015-8).

 Surprisingly, Shyamalan also contrasts his alien invasion story with a parable about a man coming to rediscover his religious faith.
 Most of Shyamalan’s films have an underlying theme of people coming to understand their true nature and/or discovering that the world has an underlying or predestined purpose.
 There is some striking writing in the speech where Mel Gibson explains to Joaquin Phoenix the difference between those who see the world in terms of miraculous signs and those who do not, and an especially good dinnertable scene where Mel adamantly refuses his children’s wish to say a prayer.
 The character arc is well written, even if Mel Gibson, although determined to put as much acting as he can into the part, fails to believably portray a burned-out priest.